JonDotsoy/ROADMAP.md/README.md

 ```

 This will download the latest version of the ROADMAP.md file and save it to a local file named `ROADMAP.md`.

+## License

+This project is published under the MIT License.
+You can view the full text of the license in the file [LICENSE](./LICENSE).